StevenGann/stevengann.github.io/_posts/2025-06-26-Night-Light.md

 ## Introduction

 A popular DIY project circulating online demonstrates how to construct a USB-powered night light using minimal components.
-While the video provides excellent assembly instructions and soldering techniques, it lacks detailed circuit analysis.
-This article provides a comprehensive technical examination of the circuit's operation and underlying principles.
+While the videos provide excellent assembly instructions and soldering techniques, they lack detailed circuit analysis.
+I had a non-engineer friend ask me how the circuit works, so here's a detailed analysis.

 ## Circuit Overview